maxmpz/powerampapi/poweramp_skin_sdk/poweramp_skin_sample/readme.md

 ### Automatic Dark/Light Modes
 Supported since build 869.
 Poweramp will switch skin to the dark/light version if appropriate option is enabled in Poweramp settings and current skin supports dark/light mode.
 The support is indicated by the lightMode and darkMode attributes.
-If Poweramp needs to switch to dark mode and the current skin has darkMode attribute, the skin defined by darkMode will be selected.
+If Poweramp needs to switch to the dark mode and current skin has darkMode attribute, skin defined by darkMode will be selected.
-If Poweramp needs to switch to light mode and the current skin has lightMode attribute, the skin defined by lightMode will be selected.
+If Poweramp needs to switch to the light mode and current skin has lightMode attribute, skin defined by lightMode will be selected.

 Note that both attributes on same skin will result in an undefined behavior.
 Also, switching light/dark mode is two way only, meaning once the skin switched to the dark one, switching back to light mode will switch to the initial skin, not the skin possibly defined as lightMode attribute for the dark skin.